 Get fancy with your folding

 Not feeling all the glitter?
 Try folding your child’s tooth fairy money in cool ways.
 These origami ideas from The Dating Divas are pretty rad and way less messy.

 The tooth fairy is tiny, so her notes should be tiny, too.
 Get out a piece of paper, cut it small and, in your smallest writing, make a cute note to leave behind with the dough.
 Want to really pour on the magic?
 Fold up a teeny envelope to put it in.
 You can also buy some from leafcutterdesigns.com, if you prefer.

 Your child can’t won’t question where the money came from if he or she gets a receipt from the tooth fairy herself.
 Print out one from vancecountyfair.com or create one yourself.
 Include your child’s name, number of teeth, quality of tooth, date of collection and payment.
 Pro tip: Leave more money for a healthier tooth to keep kids motivated about their oral hygiene.

-Want to ensure your child takes care of her big-girl chompers?
-Advancedentalcarelc.com suggests asking the tooth fairy for a tooth care kit instead.
-Instead of $5 in cash, gift your child one or two dollars along with a small tube of their own toothpaste, a new toothbrush and some floss – you can even throw in some care instructions from the tooth fairy herself!
+Want to ensure your child takes care of their big-kid chompers?
+Ask the tooth fairy for a tooth care kit instead of cash.
+Gift your child one or two dollars along with a small tube of their own toothpaste, a new toothbrush and some floss — you can even throw in some care instructions from the tooth fairy herself!
 Need more inspiration?
 Check out our roundup of tooth fairy gift ideas to leave.

 There could be a number of reasons the tooth fairy is delayed.
 Syrup in the wings, a super windy, snowy or rainy night or the timing of when the tooth was lost all could play a role.
 Need a reason she didn’t come?
 Try one of these clever excuses by Somewhat Simple.